equitable-equations/fqar/README.md

 # fqar <img src="man/figures/logo.png" align="right" height="138" />

-Floristic quality assessment (FQA) is a standardized method for rating the ecological value of a plant community based on the native species found there.
+Floristic quality assessment (FQA) is a standardized method for rating the ecological value of plant communities based on the native species found there.
 The ${\tt fqar}$ package provides tools to download and analyze floristic quality assessments from www.universalfqa.org.

 ## Installation